Skip to content

 A working assignment process has three parts, whatever tooling sits underneath:

 • Identification - the exact item is named, by asset ID or serial number, not “a drill”.
 Two identical drills with different service histories are different assets, and only one of them is about to leave the building.
+A printed asset tag on the item itself keeps that identity attached to the hardware, not just the spreadsheet.

 • Acknowledgement - the assignee knows they have it and accepts responsibility, ideally with a signature, a scan, or a logged confirmation rather than a verbal “sure”.